jontoye/vehicle-query-engine/README.md

 # start a postgres server in a docker container
 docker compose up -d

-cd app

 # seed the db (you should already have your virtual env activated)
-python seeder.py
+python -m app.seeder

 # Start the API
-uvicorn main:app --reload
+uvicorn app.main:app --reload

 # FRONTEND